MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrading-cumulative-update-v25.md

 ---
 # Installing a [!INCLUDE[prod short](../developer/includes/prod_short.md)] 2024 release wave 2 update

 This article describes how to install an update for [!INCLUDE[prod_short](../developer/includes/prod_short.md)] on-premises.
-An update is a set of files that includes all hotfixes and regulatory features that have been released for Business Central.
+An update is a set of files that includes all hotfixes and regulatory features that are released for Business Central.

 You can choose to update only the platform or both the platform and application code.
 The installation guidelines are separated into PLATFORM tasks and APPLICATION tasks.

+> [!IMPORTANT]
+> 25.2 includes database schema changes that have the following consequences:
+>
+> - It has a new platform version 25.2 instead 25.0.
+> - It has a different installation path than 25.0 and 25.1.
+Instead of using folder `250`, components are installed in folder `252` folder, for example: `C:\Program Files\Microsoft Dynamics 365 Business Central\252`.
+> - A platform-only upgrade isn't supported.
+You must do a full platform and application upgrade.
+>
+> It's currently planned that upcoming v25 updates, like 25.3 and 25.4, will also use platform number 25.2 and installation folder `252`.

 ## Overview